thisismattsmith/thisismattsmith/content/blog/hello-world/index.md

 ---
 title: Hello World
-date: "2015-05-01T22:12:03.284Z"
+date: "2020-12-01"
-description: "Hello World"
+description: "An introductory blog post"
+tag: "meta"
 ---

-This is my first post on my new fake blog!
-How exciting!
+It's 2020 and this is the first time I've had a website with my name on it.
+Crazy.

-I'm sure I'll write a lot more interesting things in the future.
+==I'm sure I'll write a lot more interesting things in the future.==

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).